-· How common areas such as lawns and pools are going to be shared.
+- How common areas such as lawns and pools are going to be shared.
 Are you going to allow your tenant to access them at all or only at certain hours?

-· The number of guests your tenant can have on your property at one time.
+- The number of guests your tenant can have on your property at one time.
 Are you concerned about parties and how that will affect your ability to relax or work at home?

-· How many tenants are going to occupy the rental space.
-You may be concerned about the safety of the tenants, the potential noise and the wear and tear on the structure.
+- How many tenants are going to occupy the rental space?
+You may be concerned about the safety of the tenants, the potential noise, and the wear and tear on the structure.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified real estate lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.
+Take the first step now and contact a local real estate attorney to discuss your specific legal situation.